 - PATH provides outreach anywhere in Bergen County

 - Transportation to appointments can be provided when needed (subject to availability)

-- Links homeless consumers with the services they need, including medical treatment, psychiatric treatment, housing, legal assistance, and financial assistance.
+- Links homeless consumers with the services they need, including medical and psychiatric treatment, housing, legal assistance, and financial assistance

 - Referrals are accepted from any source; consumers can refer themselves